SiyaK-2404/pgfplots-blog/index.md

 ## REFERENCES

-- PGFPlots Manual: The comprehensive official documentation, available online and regularly updated.
+- PGFPlots Manual: The comprehensive official documentation is available online and regularly updated.
 - PGFPlots GitHub Repository: The source code and latest development updates can be found here.
 Overleaf PGFPlots Guide: An excellent resource for beginners, with interactive examples and explanations4.
 - LaTeX Sparkle Project: Offers tips and examples for using PGFPlots effectively.